 What are the harmful effects of excess ibuprofen intake?

 The maximum amount of ibuprofen in adults is 800 milligrams per dose or 3200 milligrams per day.
 You should keep these numbers in mind because a large ibuprofen overdose can lead to potentially life-threatening complications.
 Overdose symptoms can be mild to severe.
 Mild overdose symptoms include nausea, vomiting, diarrhea, and dizziness.
 Severe overdose symptoms are convulsions, hypotension (low blood pressure), little to no urine production, and even coma.
 Notably, a large ibuprofen overdose is extremely rare unless it is an intentional overdose in an adult or an accidental overdose in a child.

 Besides the risk of an overdose, taking ibuprofen over the recommended dose can lead to serious side effects.
-Side effects of ibuprofen include increased risk of cardiovascular adverse events such as heart failure, heart disease, and stroke, kidney injury that leads to kidney failure, and gastrointestinal complications such as ulceration, bleeding, stomach or intestinal perforation.
+Side effects of ibuprofen include an increased risk of cardiovascular adverse events such as heart failure, heart disease, and stroke, kidney injury that leads to kidney failure, and gastrointestinal complications such as ulceration, bleeding, and stomach or intestinal perforation.

 What if I forget to take an ibuprofen dose?

 If you are using ibuprofen regularly long-term and have missed a dose, take it as soon as you remember.
 However, if it is nearly time for your next dose, do not double up to make up for the forgotten dose.
 Skip the missed dose and take the next dose as usual.